phetsims/build-a-nucleus/doc/implementation-notes.md

 *Chart Intro screen*

-There is a function `getChartTransform` in the NuclideChartAccordionBox that creates individual `ChartTransform`s to be used in all three NuclideChartNode's and both nuclide chart icon nodes.
+There is a function `getChartTransform` in the NuclideChartAccordionBox that creates individual `ChartTransform`s to be used in all three NuclideChartNodes and both nuclide chart icon nodes.

 - __partialChartTransform__: used in creating the PartialNuclideChart and its NucleonNumberLines.
-  - responsible for the cell's position and size, and for the decay arrow's position and direction.
+  - responsible for the cells position and size, and for the decay arrows position and direction.
 - __focusedChartTransform__: used in creating the FocusedNuclideChart.
   - responsible for the highlightRectangle position and movement, and opaquing of cells too far away from current nuclide
 - __zoomInChartTransform__: used in creating the ZoomInNuclideChart.
 No additional responsibilities.
-- __smallChartTransform's__: created and used in CompleteNuclideChartIconNode and ZoomInNuclideChartIconNode in the radio buttons.
+- __smallChartTransforms__: created and used in CompleteNuclideChartIconNode and ZoomInNuclideChartIconNode in the radio buttons.

 ## Data